-Other possible gamma emitting radionuclides at Hanford include, but are not limited to, Eu-152, Eu-154, Eu-155, Ru-106, and Sb-125.
+Gamma emitting radionuclides which may be related to Hanford include, but are not limited to, Co-60, Cs-137, Eu-152, Eu-154, Eu-155, Ru-106, and Sb-125.

 3. Environmental Monitoring Results

 This section presents Health and Energy contractor results for the Hanford Environmental Radiation Oversight Program.
 The types of samples collected are intended to encompass all of the potential public exposure pathways.
 These samples include air (Section 3.1); groundwater, riverbank seep water, surface water, and drinking water (Section 3.2); dosimeters measuring external gamma radiation (Section 3.3); soil and sediment (Section 3.4); food and farm products, fish and wildlife, and vegetation (Section 3.5).